anthonyliang-8/riverhawk-homes/README.md

 # Riverhawk-Homes

 ## About
-A web application that shows dorms provided by UMass Lowell and offers students an honest way to leave and look at reviews by other students.
+A web application that allows students, whether incoming, current or past students, a way to leave and look at reviews for dorms provided by UMass Lowell.
 ## Stack
 React.js
 Chakra UI